 🥣 How to Make It

-To make your soup, begin by dicing your onions and celery.
-(Pictures 1 - 2)
+To make the soup, begin by dicing up the onions and celery.
+(Pictures 1 – 2)

-Next, saute your vegetables in 1 tablespoon of sesame oil.
-(Pictures 3 - 4)
+Next, saute the vegetables in 1 tablespoon of sesame oil over medium heat.
+(Pictures 3 – 4)

-While your broth Simmers, whisk five eggs together in a small bowl and prepare your arrowroot slurry.
+While the broth simmers, whisk the eggs in a small bowl and prepare the cornstarch slurry (or arrowroot slurry.)

-Next, add your white pepper, Umami powder (not necessary, but adds a yummy flavor), salt, and black pepper.
-(Picture 7) Cook this for 5 more minutes, then turn your heat up to medium-high so you have a bit of a rolling boil.
+Next, add the white pepper, Umami powder (not necessary, but adds a yummy flavor), salt, and black pepper.
+(Picture 7)

 Give the soup one more good stir and cook for another 2 - 3 minutes, just to be sure the eggs are cooked through.
 (Picture 8)